 | HBS Working Paper Series

-Carry-trade activity and foreign participation in local-currency-bond markets in emerging countries have increased dramatically over the past decade.
-In light of these trends, we revisit the question of the optimal exchange-rate regime when developing countries can borrow internationally with local-currency-denominated debt.
-We find that, as local-currency-bond markets develop, a "pseudo-flexible regime," whereby a country accumulates reserves in conjunction with debt, to be the best policy alternative under real external shocks for emerging nations.
+Foreign participation in local-currency-bond markets in emerging countries has increased dramatically over the past decade.
+In light of this trend, we revisit the question of the optimal exchange-rate regime when developing countries can borrow internationally with local-currency-denominated debt.
+We find that, as local-currency-bond markets develop, a "pseudo-flexible regime," whereby a country accumulates reserves in conjunction with debt, is the policy that most effectively stabilizes fluctuations under real external shocks.

 Currency Exchange Rate;